National Audit Office Judges HMRC ‘Set to Be Ready’ for No Deal -

-HMRC is ramping up it’s work to prepare for a no deal outcome, according to details released in a National Audit Office report.
+HMRC is ramping up its work to prepare for a no deal outcome, according to details released in a National Audit Office report.
 The organisation is developing a new Customs Declaration Service which will replace the Customs Handling of Import and Export Freight (CHIEF) system (which can handle a greater volume of trade).
 The report found numerous issues have been resolved.
 Auditor general Amyas Morse said:

 “HMRC has made progress in developing its contingency plans, and has reduced the risk of it not having an operational system in place next March.
 Inevitably risks remain, and the next few months are crucial if HMRC is to make this a success.”